ConkerMobile/Throne-of-Power/README.md

-# Throne Of Power 2
+# Throne Of Power 3
 - This is the Official Throne of Power Game
-- 2nd Version is now available
+- 3rd Version is now being constructed.

 Enjoy!